Time After Time (Cyndi Lauper song): Quietdrive version

-American alternative rock/pop punk band Quietdrive covered the song for their debut album When All That's Left Is You in 2006.
-The cover version was featured in the 2006 romantic comedy film John Tucker Must Die starring Jesse Metcalfe and Brittany Snow.
+American alternative rock band Quietdrive covered the song for their debut studio album When All That's Left Is You (2006).
+The cover version was featured in the romantic comedy film John Tucker Must Die (2006), starring Jesse Metcalfe and Brittany Snow.
 The cover is their only charting song, hitting number 25 on the Mainstream Top 40 Countdown.
 The cover was certified gold by the RIAA.